santeive/international-spy-agency/README.md

 #### Requirements

 - Install [Docker and Docker compose](https://docs.docker.com/compose/install/)
-- Notice docker-related files are placed under `local` folder.
+- Notice docker-related files are placed under the root of the project.

 #### Create an `.env` file in the root of the project